NotKingSnow/triviamomguidelines/README.md

 /trivia create name

 Want to edit the questions inside a trivia?
-/trivia edit name questions link
+/trivia edit config: name options: questions link

 Want to have the questions shuffle inside your set?
 /trivia edit name shuffle TRUE; FALSE for no shuffle.
 (Make sure true/false is in all caps)

 Want to start a trivia?
-/trivia start
+/trivia start config: name, limit: number of questions, shuffle: TRUE/FALSE, scoring: REDUCTIVE/FIRST

 Want to stop a trivia?
 /trivia stop